YutongXiao/JavaGroupProject/README.md

 **Content: replication of Git blob, tree and commit storage structure**
 Task 1: creation of class Blob and class KeyValue
 Task 2: creation of class Tree
 Task 3: creation of class Commit and class HEAD
+Task 4: creation of class Branch and the tool's interaction in command line